Perryn000/promise-queue-limiter/README.md

 ## Conclusion

 `PromiseQueueLimiter` is a convenient tool for managing asynchronous operations with a limited number of concurrent tasks.
-It’s perfect for scenarios where it’s important to control parallelism to avoid overloading a server or an external API.
+It’s perfect for scenarios where it’s important to control parallelism to avoid overloading a server or an external API.**

+## Repository

+You can find the source code and contribute to the project on [GitHub](https://github.com/Perryn000/promise-queue-limiter).